-So the city government politicians, out of their personal fears and in the hope of preventing damage to the rest of the statues, magically figured out how to take down the rest of the statues.
-They filed an emergency injunction, declaring the statues a public safety hazard because the statues would be taken down by protesters if the city didn’t.
+So the city government politicians, out of their personal fears and in the hope of preventing damage to the rest of the statues, suddenly figured out how to take down the rest of the statues.
+The city government invoked its emergency powers, declaring the statues a public safety hazard because the statues would be taken down by protesters if the city didn’t.
 This is the most literal example of forcing someone’s hand by Richmonders.
-Because the injunction, triggered by the actions of Richmonders alone, overruled any legal protections the statues had, which had long preserved the statues.
+This injunction, triggered by the actions of Richmonders alone, overruled any legal protections that the statues had, which had long preserved the statues.

 The city of Richmond first removed the Richmond Police Memorial on June 11th, the Stonewall Jackson statue on July 1st, two Confederate cannons on July 2nd, then Matthew Fontaine Maury on July 2nd, then J. E. B. Stuart on July 7th, the Confederate Soldiers and Sailors Monument on July 8th, the Fitzhugh Lee Cross on July 9th, the statue of Joseph Bryan on July 9th, at the Virginia State Capitol, a smaller statue of Robert E. Lee, busts of Fitzhugh Lee, J. E. B. Stuart, Stonewall Jackson, Joseph E. Johnston, Jefferson Davis, and Alexander Stephens, a plaque for Thomas Bocock on July 24th.
 This doesn’t include the various plaques, statues, and busts removed by multiple private institutions throughout Richmond in this period.